 Thought you might want to put the pics of Rons carp that he caught at the lake.
 The carp weighed 7

 Paula also has been doing some macro work with things she has found at Sweet Arrow Lake and I believe you will find the photos very enjoyable.

+Paula also included a picture of a pretty purple flower.
+It is Purple Loosestrife.
+If you see any, please pull it out by the roots.
 Purple loosestrife is a wetland plant from Europe and Asia.
 It was introduced into the east coast of North America in the 1800s.
 First spreading along roads, canals, and drainage ditches, then later distributed as an ornamental, this exotic plant is in 40 states and all Canadian border provinces.

 Purple loosestrife invades marshes and lakeshores, replacing cattails and other wetland plants.
 The plant can form dense, impenetrable stands which are unsuitable as cover, food, or nesting sites for a wide range of native wetland animals including ducks, geese, rails, bitterns, muskrats, frogs, toads, and turtles.
 Many rare and endangered wetland plants and animals are also at risk.

 was a hairy or a downy woodpecker, so I checked online and discovered it was